News

 Smart heating, smarter buildings

 Heating is the single largest operating cost in residential buildings – and, paradoxically, often the least intelligent system in the house.
 For decades, heating has been controlled by a combination of outdoor temperature sensors, pre-set heating curves, and individual thermostats.
 But these systems know little about what actually happens indoors.
-That is starting to change.

 From reactive to predictive heating